nvaccess/nvda/projectDocs/issues/triage.md

 Bugs/regressions are given priorities based on an estimate of their severity and impact.

 - `P1`:
+  - `P1s` should always be fixed ASAP, in the current milestone, or the next.
   - Crash, freeze, instability or performance issue that affects most users.
+  - A medium or higher ([CVSS 4+](https://www.first.org/cvss/v4.0/specification-document)) security issue.
+  Note that security issues should not be reported publicly, and so labelling should not apply here.
   - A `P1` causes the inability to perform a popular task or majority of tasks in NVDA or a popular app.
 - `P2`:
   - Crash, freeze, instability or performance issue that affects a small subset of users.
 It may be uncommon or difficult to reproduce.
+  - A low ([CVSS <4](https://www.first.org/cvss/v4.0/specification-document)) security issue.
+  Note that security issues should not be reported publicly, and so labelling should not apply here.
   - Popular documented feature does not work as expected
   - Popular task not supported and no work around
   - Misleading information or misleading handling from a popular task or feature